jtorp/lambda-rkn-dynamoDB-facialAnalysis/README.md

 **Optionally Generate the CloudFormation Template**

-To inspect the CloudFormation template, run:
+To inspect the CloudFormation template:

 ```bash
 cdk synth